brimdata/zui/docs/Remote-zqd.md

 ![Brim zapi and zqd](media/Brim-zapi-zqd.png)

-The location where `zqd` stores imported logs and packet capture data is known as the **Data Directory**.
+The location where `zqd` stores imported data is known as the **Data Directory**.
 This location can be changed via a setting in Brim's **Preferences** menu.
 The default Data Directory locations on each platform are as follows:

 |**OS Platform**|**Location**|
 |---------------|------------|